-After surgery you will be moved to a recovery room.
-This is an area near the operating theatre with monitoring equipment and specially trained staff.
+After the operation is over, you will be moved to a recovery room.
+This is an area near the operating theatre where there is monitoring equipment and specially trained staff.
 In some hospitals, it may be called a recovery ward or post-anaesthesia care unit.
 It might be a shared space or a private room.

-People who need a high level of care will go into the high dependency unit (HDU) or intensive care unit (ICU).
+People who need a high level of care will go into the high dependency unit (HDU) or intensive care unit (ICU) for the first night or for a few days.
 You will be moved out of the HDU or ICU as your condition improves.
-Your doctor will tell you before surgery if it’s likely you will be moved to one of these units.
+Your surgeon will tell you before surgery if it’s likely you will be moved to one of these units.

-- If you had surgery as an inpatient and are staying in hospital to recover, you will be moved from the recovery room to a ward.
+- Inpatient surgery – If you are staying in hospital to recover, you will be moved from the recovery room to a ward.

 View the Cancer Council NSW editorial policy.